 ● Monitor alerts through the user interface.
 Provide access for consumption by other northbound systems, such as Security Incident and Event Management (SIEM).

-Using the Cisco Tetration platform, you can automatically generate highly specific whitelist policies based on the application-communication behavior and dependency (Figure 2).
+Using the Cisco Tetration platform, you can automatically generate highly specific microsegmentation policies based on the application-communication behavior and dependency (Figure 2).
 Tetration also provides the flexibility to include other predefined policies from higher level entities such as security operations.
 You can specify policy using abstract information including tags and annotations.
 For example, a security policy might specify that production servers cannot talk to nonproduction servers.
 With the latest release of Tetration software, you can also use users, user groups information within the policy to restrict application access.
-Using this approach, Cisco Tetration provides an infrastructure-agnostic whitelist that can be consumed through the northbound interface and enforced across different environments.
+Using this approach, Cisco Tetration provides an infrastructure-agnostic policy model that can be consumed through the northbound interface and enforced across different environments.

 In addition, in a virtualized environment, this mechanism helps ensure that segmentation policy moves with the workload, allowing increased application mobility without no need for an infrastructure-specific segmentation policy.
 As application dependencies and communication patterns evolve, Tetration helps ensure that the policy is updated automatically.

 Policy enforcement across a multicloud infrastructure to enable consistent segmentation